bespinian/blog/content/posts/jms-to-kafka-the-galactic-transition-chronicles/index.md

 ## What Sets Kafka Apart?
 Apache Kafka is a distributed streaming platform.
-What makes kafka different from other messaging systems?
+What makes Kafka different from other messaging systems?

 ### Multiple Producers
 Apache Kafka is designed to handle multiple producers, thus facilitating data aggregation from various frontend systems.